All Episodes

 Well, I'm glad you made it, sir.

-I I'm big follower of yours.
+I'm a big follower of yours.

 As soon as Obama became president, it stopped.

-Well, now they're reporting uh the dead Palestinians.
+Well, now they're reporting the dead Palestinians.

-No, I think what you're doing or I know what you're asking.
+No, I know what you're asking.

 We got the American death count in the Iraq war.

-Uh and now we're getting the Palestinian death count.
+And now we're getting the Palestinian death count.

-As far as the media is concerned, the United States was the bad guy in the Iraq War.
+As far as the media is concerned, the United States was the bad guy in the Iraq war.

 And the way to illustrate that was the number of American deaths.

-We couldn't Win.
+We couldn't win.

 It was a hopeless war effort.